jahuth/convis/docs/_sources/index.rst.txt

 ------------

 Installing `convis` and `PyTorch` itself is not complicated.
+Go to http://pytorch.org and follow the installation instructions, either for `pip` or `conda`.

 Requirements for the base installation are: Python 2.7 or Python 3.6 and PyTorch.
 All other requirements are installed when running::